SBoudrias/Inquirer.js/README.md

 Post any issues related to this fork to [salesforcecli/cli](https://github.com/salesforcecli/cli/issues).

-This module is temporary and may be removed at anytime.
-Please **DO NOT** use this module as direct dependency.
+This module is temporary and may be removed at any time. **DO NOT** use this module as a direct dependency.

 A collection of common interactive command line user interfaces.